 Luis Rey, PhD

 Luis is Head of Colegio Internacional de Sevilla – San Francisco de Paula, run by his family for well over a century.
 He holds doctorates in chemistry from Sevilla and Bologna.
 Sole Spaniard on the IB Board of Governors to date, he was awarded the French Palmes Académiques (2003) and the Stella Italiana (2010).
 He is honorary Consul of Luxembourg in Sevilla.

+Steven is an ACSSA Director as well as Chair of the ACA.
 Steven is a Co-Founder and Senior Managing Director for Acansa Investment Management Group, LLC, a premier Outsourced Chief Investment Officer serving university endowments, select family offices, and charitable foundations.
 Steven leads all firm private investment activities.
 He is also the Founder, Chairman, and former CEO of Crosswind Capital, LLC, diversified investment firm based in New York and London.
 He is a graduate of The Peddie School, and holds a BA from Washington & Lee University, and an MBA from The Wharton School of the University of Pennsylvania.
 He is a former Aiglon parent, and currently lives in New York.